TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ## CSS transform animations

 CSS transform animations include rotation, translation, scaling, and skewing.
-We will see in this part, for each of these transform animations, one example, a definition of the animation, and its possible values.
+We will see in this part, for each of these transform properties, an example, a definition, and the possible syntaxes and values.

 To start animating, you should understand that the origin point of an SVG element is located at 0, 0 of the artwork.
 It means that, by default, the reference point around which the transformation is applied is the top left corner and not the center of the artwork.
 However, CSS `transform-origin` property lets you change the position of this origin point.